hanfak/airportv2-mvn-enterprise/application/src/main/README.md

+# Clean architecture

+* This application follows the guidelines of a clean architecture.
+* The aim is to separate concerns, by dividing the software into layers
+* This helps keep business/core rules/logic independent
+    * framework independent
+    * Testable
+    * UI Independent (Web server or console)
+    * Database Independent
+    * 3rd party or internal api independent
+* The Inner layers know nothing of the outer layers
+    * For this app the it follows from inner to outer layer:
+        * Core layer
+            * Domain/Entity
+            * Usecases/Application
+        * Outer layer
+            * Infrastructure
+            * Wiring & configuration
+    * The inner layers communicate with outer layers via interfaces (ports) using polymorphism and dependency inversion
+    * Inner layer should not be affected by changes in the outer layers

 # Domain/Entity Layer

 - Domain objects
+    - can validate, normalise, santise data
+- Are immutable, no setters, fields are final
+    - helps with concurrency
 - Validation on creation if necessary
+    - Avoid using primitive types or inbuilt library types
+- The least likely to change
+- Encapsulate the business rules
 - Can be used through application
 - Depend on nothing outside of package
 - Conform to business language used through business or application
 - Use of tiny types instead of String
 - can have methods or just be a data structure
 - No frameworks
+- Improve readability of code
+- No confusing when passing arguments (when primitives) to method or constructor, as they must be wrapped in a type

 # Usecases/Application Layer